top of page

 Convinced he’d latched onto a second chance at a unique opportunity, Tennyson’s enthusiasm for a biography reboot intensified.

-100 years of resonant memories have been exquisitely captured and fill the pages of 110 Years Positively 0n my Own.
+100 years of resonant memories have been exquisitely captured and fill the pages of 110 Years of Walter Casey Jones.
 Jones’ tales, glowing with authenticity, depict the wide arc of an extraordinarily preserved human life, from his birth to super-centenarian status.

-The Jones autobiography describes his step-by-step transformation from illiterate child of the 1870s, through eleven decades of itinerant American survival, a wondrous, one-of-a-kind life-journey.
+The Jones oral biography describes his step-by-step transformation from illiterate child of the 1870s, through eleven decades of itinerant American survival, a wondrous, one-of-a-kind life-journey.

 A pressing need exists to encourage better awareness of independence as it relates to longevity and extreme aging.
-110 Years Positively on My Own generates a new pathway to this complex topic, and it does so with striking originality.
+110 Years of Walter Casey Jones generates a new pathway to this complex topic, and it does so with striking originality.
 From absorbing the Jones biography, scholars, gerontologists and other longevity aficionados can discover critical insights regarding self-reliance in extreme old age.

 Jones lived to 110, never relinquished his independence, and spent his final year cajoling audiences with therapeutic exhortations about the ways a positive mental attitude can expand life.